antoine-codeur/Spotify-data-reader/README.md

    ```bash
    npm install
    ```
+3. Place your Spotify data files in the `/Spotify-Extended-Streaming-History/` directory
-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```
-4. The application will be available at [http://localhost:5173](http://localhost:5173)
+5. The application will be available at [http://localhost:5173](http://localhost:5173)

 ## Building for Production
 ```bash